A Woman Afoot... Hiking Solo on Crete!

 During the trek I also hope to test some more of my gear - some of it I already had during my hikes in Iceland and Quebec but I have a few new ones.

-New pieces of gear: Backpack: Gregory Maven 45; Jetboil Minimo cooking system, new boots: Hoka One Ones; down jacket Rab Continuum; toesocks as liners - to see if they help with blisters forming on toes; power bank by Anker; new coffee brewing system - a drip from Sea to Summit; an ultra-light pillow by Sea to Summit.
+New pieces of gear: Backpack: Gregory Women's Maven 45L; Jetboil MiniMo Stove, new boots: Hoka One One Tor Ultra Hi WP; Rab Continuum Hooded Down Jacket; toesocks as liners - to see if they help with blisters forming on toes; power bank by Anker; new coffee brewing system - Sea to Summit Coffee Dripper; an ultra-light Sea to Summit Aeros Premium Pillow.